 Given a BGW process $(X_n, n\in \mathbb{N}_0)$, \emph{extinction} occurs if $X_n=0$ for some generation $n$.
 Note that if $X_n=0$, then $X_{n+k}=0$ for every $k \in \mathbb{N}$.
 We denote this event by $\{ \text{Ext} \}$, and thus,

 as $\left(\{X_n = 0\}\right)_{n\in \mathbb{N}}$ are increasing events.
-We point out that the extinction event in the BGW process corresponds to the event that $\mathcal{T}$ is a finite tree, i.e. $ \{ \text{Ext} \} = \{\mathcal{T} \in \mathbb{T}_0\}$.
+We point out that the extinction event in the BGW process corresponds to the event that $\mathcal{T}$ is a finite tree, i.e., $ \{ \text{Ext} \} = \{\mathcal{T} \in \mathbb{T}_0\}$.

-The generating function of $\xi$, is given by
+The generating function of $\xi$ is given by

 and its mean is $\mathbb{E}(\xi)=m$.
-It is well-known that the fixed point equation $f(s) = s$ has at most two solutions in $[0,1]$, and the extinction probability $q\coloneqq\mathbb{P}(\text{Ext})$ is the smallest root of this equation.
-In fact, BGW processes display a phase transition, from almost surely extinction ($q=1$) if $m<1$ to positive probability of survival ($q<1$) if $m>1$.
-We say then that a BGW process $(X_n, n \in \mathbb{N}_0)$ (resp. a BGW tree $\mathcal{T}$) is {\it sub-critical}, {\it critical} or {\it super-critical} depending on $m<1$, $m=1$ or $m>1$, respectively.
+It is well-known that the fixed-point equation $f(s) = s$ has at most two solutions in $[0,1]$, and the extinction probability $q\coloneqq\mathbb{P}(\text{Ext})$ is the smallest root of this equation.
+In fact, BGW processes display a phase transition, from almost surely extinction ($q=1$) if $m<1$, to positive probability of survival ($q<1$) if $m>1$.
+We say that a BGW process $(X_n, n \in \mathbb{N}_0)$ (resp. a BGW tree $\mathcal{T}$) is \emph{subcritical}, \emph{critical} or \emph{supercritical} depending on $m<1$, $m=1$ or $m>1$, respectively.

-The extinction conditions for a multi-type BGW are written in terms of the matrix recording the expected number of type $j$ offspring of a single type $i$ individual in one generation.
-The precise condition is in \cite[Theorem 2, Chapter V]{AthreyaNey}.